bcarpenter7/blog-react-final/Unit_3/project-3/project-3.md

 ## Technical Requirements

-For this project, you will be making a full CRUD app using the technologies outlined below.
+For this project, you will be making a full CRUD Django application using the technologies outlined below.
 When thinking of an app idea, try to frame the project in terms of trying to solve a "problem" and think about the purpose of the app, who would use it, etc. The problem doesn't have to be anything intense and can be something small and simple!
 For example:

     >**Problem:** I have a huge enamel pin collection and want to organize it all in one place<br>
     >**General App Idea/Purpose:** An app that allows me to catalogue all my pins by category <br>